ga-wdi-lessons/rails-api/readme.md

 ## Learning Objectives

 - Describe what an API is, and why we might use one.
+- Use Postman to test an API.
-- Describe the purpose and syntax of `respond_to`
+- Describe the purpose and syntax of `respond_to`.
 - Make a Rails app that provides a JSON API.

 ## Framing

-Yesterday afternoon you learned how to use Angular and `ngResource` to communicate with an API.
-In particular, you performed CRUD actions on a Grumblr API the instructors made for you.
-This morning you will learn how to build a Rails API from the ground up and create a back-end that serves up JSON along with the usual HTML views.
+In this lesson you will learn how to build a Rails API from the scratch and create a back-end that serves up JSON, in addition the usual HTML views.
+We will be focusing almost entirely on the back-end itself.
+To test our API, we will be using a very useful program called Postman.

-## A Quick Refresher (5 minutes / 0:05)
+## Introducing APIs (5 minutes / 0:05)

 <details>
   <summary><strong>What is an API?</strong></summary>